 A research question carries a different implicit meaning depending on how it is framed.
 Questions starting with what, who, and where usually identify a phenomenon or elements of one, while how, why, when and how much describe, explain, predict or control a phenomenon.

 Overall, research questions must be clear, focused and complex.
-They must also generate knowledge relevant to society and the answers must pose a comprehensive understanding that contributes to the scientific community.
+They must also generate knowledge relevant to society and the answers must provide a thorough understanding that contributes to the scientific community.

 A literature review is the synthesis of the existing body of research relevant to a research topic.
 It allows researchers to identify the current state of the art of knowledge of a particular topic.
-When conducting research, it is the foundation and guides the researcher to the knowledge gaps that need to be covered to best contribute to the scientific community.
+When conducting research, it is the foundation that guides the researcher toward the knowledge gaps that need to be covered to best contribute to the scientific community.

 Common methodologies include miniaturized or complete reviews, descriptive or integrated reviews, narrative reviews, theoretical reviews, methodological reviews and systematic reviews.